INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 2. Mandatory geomagnetic field data
 3. Optional extra metadata

-The mandatory metadata consists of 2 fields, all of which must be present in every JSON data message:
+The mandatory metadata consists of a single which must be present in every JSON data message:

-1. "elementsRecorded": A list of geomagnetic field elements recorded in the data, 1 character per element.
-Valid values are constrained by a list, which can be seen in the [schema definition](ImagMQTTSchema.json).
-2. "startDate": The date and time of the first data sample, in ISO8601 format.
+1. "startDate": The date and time of the first data sample, in ISO8601 format.
 The string is truncated to the appropriate precision for the data cadence (ie. all fields except milli-seconds for 1-second data, all fields except seconds and milli-seconds for 1-minute data).

-The topic used to publish data to the MQTT broker includes 3 further pieces of metadata (IAGA code, cadence, publication level) that are also used to describe the data being transmitted.
+The topic used to publish data to the MQTT broker includes 4 further pieces of metadata (IAGA code, cadence, publication level and geomagnetic orientation) that are also used to describe the data being transmitted.

-The mandatory geomagnetic field data consists of anything between 1 and 4 arrays corresponding to the elements recorded.
+The mandatory geomagnetic field data consists of anything between 1 and 4 arrays corresponding to the elements recorded (as described in the topic).
 Individual elements of the geomagnetic field may be sent together in a message or in separate messages, so that, for example, data from a vector instrument and a separate scalar instrument do not need to be combined into a single message to be sent.
 An entirely missing scalar